integrating-architecture/JamnServer/README.md

 # Jamn - Just Another Micro Node Server

-Jamn is an **experimental**, lightweight **Java MicroServer** designed for independence, simplicity and easy customization.
-The purpose is textdata based application communication e.g. with JSON/XML/HTML etc. based on a rudimentary HTTP compatibility.
+Jamn is an **experimental**, lightweight **Java MicroServer** for textdata driven application communication with e.g. JSON/XML/HTML etc. based on a rudimentary HTTP compatibility.

+The Motivation and Goal of Jamn is to have a simple and independent way for ...
+* creating and using rich Browser Web-GUIs for local and remote apps
+* having a universal Java Bridge for local and remote access
+* the ability to use JavaScript and ShellScript for functionality
+* network capability without infrastructure software and usability without tools

-The Server implementation has NO dependencies to any APIs or Libraries.
+The implementation is designed for easy manageability and high degree of customizability.
+It has NO dependencies to any APIs or Libraries.
 It uses only standard Java SE functionality and is <a href="/org.isa.ipc.JamnServer/src/main/java/org/isa/ipc/JamnServer.java">implemented in ONE tiny class file.</a>

-The basic design is layered and modular - so a user can easily adapt anything to his own needs
+The basic design is layered and modular - so users can easily adapt anything to their own needs
 * Server kernel - socket and request handling for basic http protocol
 * Provider modules for:
   - Web Content - html, js, image etc. content and files
   - Web Services - functionality as REST like apis
-  - Web Socket
+  - Web Socket - bidirectional Front-/Backend communication

 **NOTE**: Although the current server supports http in a basic form, **it is NOT intended to be a real HTTP/Web Server and it is NOT suitable for such production purposes**.
 But it is quick and easy to use e.g. for tooling, testing or concept experiments  - cause no infrastructure and no external components are required. <a href="/org.isa.ipc.JamnServer/src/test/java/org/isa/ipc/JamnServerBasicTest.java"> (basic usage example)</a>

-The goal is to easily build individual tools/applications on a small integrated server core - INSTEAD of writing them for external server products.
 <br></br>
 # Jamn Personal Server-App
 The <a href="/org.isa.jps.JamnPersonalServerApp">Personal App</a> exemplary assembles the Jamn Components in one application scaffolding (< 200 KB) extending the combination with a folder structure, a JavaScript Backend integration and a WebUI base for Browser based Frontends.
 It is a sample and a playground for possible use cases.